siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 u = |f|^2
 $$

-does not add a second mechanism.
-It only makes the interaction term visible and counts the local joined state.
-In the perfectly aligned case that local counting reaches the exact endpoint

-$$
-u_{\mathrm{join}} = 4u_0.
-$$

-So the full `4u` result is not evidence of created energy.
-It is the local reading of one compressed superposed outflow that must account for what had previously been carried on two inflows.

-In field language, the same $2E$ that had been distributed over
-$V_{\mathrm{initial}} = 2V_0$ is now recovered on
-$V_{\mathrm{final}} = V_0$.
+does not create or remove energy.
+It does two precise jobs:

+- it gives the local readout of the branch being sampled,
+- it makes the phase-sensitive cross term explicit.

+The continuity argument is separate.
+It tells us how the transported content is recovered across the whole overlap region.

 ## Effective advance

-Transport along each realized path still proceeds at the local rate
+Transport along each realized path still proceeds at the local rate $c$.
-$c$.

-What changes is the lag of the joined outflow when compared with isolated transport.
-Over the same interval, one loaded outflow now replaces what had previously been two independent inflows.
+What changes is the lag of a loaded branch when compared with isolated transport.
+Wherever two inflows are locally recovered on one branch, that branch must carry the same content through less realized transport volume over the same interval.

 If one wants a compact summary of that lag without carrying the full inflow and outflow bookkeeping every time, it is convenient to write an effective advance